heapwolf/bale/README.md

 # EXAMPLE MODULE USAGE
-A modue is a descrete unit of code, encapsulated in a file, which exposes at least one public value or function.
-The following code describes the _usage_ of a module.
+A modue is a discrete unit of code, encapsulated in a file, which exposes at least one public value or function.

 ## MAIN.CC